Isobel0911/Isobel0911.github.io/final_report.md

 ## Data Collection 🌟
 The dataset is sourced from [Kaggle](https://www.kaggle.com/code/mpwolke/venomous-non-venomous).
 It contains 2044 snake images of size 400 * 400 with them labeled venomous or non-venomous.
-It includes a variety of snake species, in total 715 venomouos and 1060 non venomouos.
-We divided total dataset into ratio around 87% trained data and 13% data for testing.
+It includes a variety of snake species, in total 715 venomous and 1060 non venomous.
+We divided the total dataset into a ratio around 87% trained data and 13% data for testing.

 ## Methods 🌟
 ### Data Processing and Cleaning 🌙